-Click here for the online General Catalog to see more detailed descriptions of all classes based (click on PDF: Courses).
+Click here for the online General Catalog, also known as the PSU Bulletin, to see detailed descriptions of all classes.

 You will need a passport from your government and a visa from the United States Embassy/Consulate to enter the United States.

 Exchange Visitor Visa (J-1)

 Students receiving funding from the United States government, a foreign government, or an Oregon institution may come to the United States on a J-1 visa.
 To obtain a visa, you should present your Certificate of Eligibility DS-2019 to the U.S. Embassy or Consulate in your home country (see list below), along with your documents of financial support, your passport, and other required materials.
 The spouse and children of a J-1 student may request dependent (or J-2) visas if they are listed on the DS-2019 form.

 The visa interview may include questions about your plans to study in the United States, and about your documentation for admission (acceptance letter, financial certification, language proficiency, and academic records).
 The visa officer may also ask about your plans to return home after your studies, since that is an expectation of a nonimmigrant student visa.

 Do not enter the United States on a Visitor's Visa (B-2)!

 This visa is intended for those coming as tourists to the United States.
 It should not be used by students or exchange visitors who have been admitted to an Oregon institution.
 If the B-2 visa is used by students who have not discussed their study plans with the United States Consul, it is unlikely that the immigration status will be changed to a student or exchange visitor once the student has entered the United States.